DAGWorks-Inc/hamilton/README.md

 logger = logging.getLogger(__name__)
 logging.basicConfig(stream=sys.stdout)
 initial_columns = {  # load from actuals or wherever -- this is our initial data we use as input.
+    # Note: these do not have to be all series, they could be scalar inputs.
     'signups': pd.Series([1, 10, 50, 100, 200, 400]),
     'spend': pd.Series([10, 10, 20, 40, 40, 50]),
 }